C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Initial Forward Analysis

 \subsection{Approximate Reachability Graphs}

 We now describe the summary algorithm used to obtain an over-approximation of $\poststarraw$ and thus compute the GCPDS $\cpds''$ mentioned previously.
 For simplicity, we assume that a stack symbol uniquely determines the order of any link that it emits (which is the case for a CPDS obtained from a HORS).
+This condition is easily satsified by creating a copy of each stack character for each order in $\set{1, \ldots, \cpdsord}$ and adjusting the CPDS accordingly.
 We first describe the approximate reachability graph, and then the approximate summary algorithm.